Why there is no one learning environment and no one environment that meets all learning needs.

 - Power – to be heard or listened to.
 To be acknowledged in a way that provides recognition of emotions.

-This graphic, part of the “Understanding and Managing Learning Needs” CPD course and e-book, shows how these needs influence the learner and acts as a reminder to the teacher t0 plan to meet those needs.
+This graphic is part of my CPD courses and my book ‘If you can’t reach them you can’t teach them.
+Building effective learning relationships shows how these needs influence the learner and acts as a reminder to the teacher to plan to meet those needs.

 I suggest that where a learner does not have some of these needs met for some of the time they will begin to withdraw from the learning environment, they limit their interaction and reduce their efforts.
 It’s easy for us to remember to include ways of meeting these in our teaching.
 The acronym PBCF is remembered using the mnemonic “Please Be Child Friendly”.